 Game mechanics

 Once a soul is live and earning, the hunt begins.
 It gets a hidden objective, something personalized from the research used to build it.
-Then it acts in rounds.
+Then it acts in heartbeats — one action per heartbeat.

-4. Players investigate with the same tools and submit predictions
+- Players investigate traces and signals, then submit predictions

 Submitting a prediction